Los Angeles Brain Injury Lawyer

 Traumatic brain injuries can be broken down into primary and secondary.
 Primary brain injury refers to the sudden injury to the brain that may occur at the moment of impact with an object, during a car accident, due to a fall, or from a gunshot wound.
 This marks the primary injury to the brain as caused by the event.

-Some types of primary traumatic brain injury include:
+Some types of primary brain injury include:

 • Intracranial hematomas, when a ruptured blood vessel leads to the collection of blood in brain tissues or empty spaces